 Just like animation effects, transparency effects also consume system resources making your computer slow.
 So, you can also disable transparency effects in your Windows 10 or 11 PC to reduce the load on your CPU.

-However, the settings for disabling transparency effects is found at different places in Windows 10 and 11.
+However, the setting for disabling transparency effects is found in different places in Windows 10 and 11.
 So, we will show it for both Windows 10 and Windows 11 separately.
 Let’s start with Windows 10.

 Go to Settings > Personalization > Colors.
 Here, turn off Transparency effects.

 Go to Settings > Accessibility > Visual effects.
 Here, turn off Transparency and Animation effects.
 This will free up some system resources and help speed up your Windows 11.